1950–51 Northern Rugby Football League season: Challenge Cup

 Wigan beat Barrow 10–0 in the final played at Wembley in front of a crowd of 94,262.
 This was Wigan's fourth Cup Final win in nine Final appearances.
 It was also the third successive final that the losing team had failed to score.
 Cec Mountford, Wigan's stand-off half back was awarded the Lance Todd Trophy for man-of-the-match.

+County cups

+Wigan beat Warrington 28–5 to win the Lancashire County Cup, and Huddersfield beat Castleford 16–3 to win the Yorkshire County Cup.

 European Championship

 This was the eleventh European Championships and was won for the third time by France on points difference.